Storm Over the Nile: Plot

 Meanwhile, during a reconnaissance mission, John hides in a sun-exposed crevice to evade Sudanese forces, but hours of exposure cause heatstroke and leave him permanently blind.
 That night, Harry anonymously warns the company of an impending attack and saves John's life.
 Despite this, most of the company is killed or captured, including Peter and Thomas, who are imprisoned in Omdurman.
-Still concealing his identity, Harry guides a weakened Peter back to British lines.
+Still concealing his identity, Harry guides a weakened John back to British lines.

 Back in England, Sutton tells Mary that Harry had gone to Egypt and is now presumed dead.
 Later, John returns home and becomes engaged to Mary, though she remains heartbroken over Harry.
 During dinner, John discusses his mysterious saviour and shares a letter Mary sent him that he had carried throughout the campaign, unaware that a feather, secretly placed by Harry, falls out.
 Mary sees the feather and realises Harry is alive.

 In Egypt, the disguised Harry infiltrates Omdurman and covertly delivers a file to the imprisoned Peter and Thomas.
 The guards become suspicious of his behaviour and search him, discovering the remaining feathers.
 They imprison him with the others, and he reveals his identity.
 Kitchener attacks Omdurman, distracting its forces and allowing Harry to lead a daring escape, rallying the British and Sudanese prisoners to help capture Omdurman.
 As they raise the Union Jack over the city, the battle is won in Kitchener's favour.

 Back in England, John hears news of the victory, learning that Peter and Thomas were saved by Harry.
 Realising who his saviour had been, he checks the letter again and finds the feather.
 Acknowledging that Mary still loves Harry, John writes her a letter in which he lies, claiming he is travelling abroad to seek treatment for his blindness, thus releasing her from any obligation to him.
 Sometime later, Harry returns home and reunites with Mary, finally returning her feather.